mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

     - SSE-S3, AWS handles keys  <- should use this for simplicity
     - SSE-KMS, Amazon handles your key mangement, you manage the keys <- should use this for simplicity
     - SSE-C, customer proviced keys

+### Pre-Signed URLs

+All Amazon S3 objects by default are private, meaning that only the owner has access.

+The owner can share objects with others by creating a pre-signed URL, using their own security credentials to grant time-limited permission to download the objects.
+To enable it, you must provide

+1. your security credentials and
+2. specify a bucket name,
+3. an object key,
+4. the HTTP method (GET to download the object),
+5. and an expiration date and time.

+This is particularly useful to protect against “content scraping” of web content such as media files stored in Amazon S3.

 ### Multipart Upload